Skip to content

 How do I place an order for a herringbone dining table?

-Visit our website and use the 3D configurator to design your perfect herringbone dining table.
+Go to our website and use the 3D configurator to design your perfect herringbone dining table.
 Once you are satisfied with the result, follow the instructions on the page to submit an order.

 What materials are used for a herringbone dining table?